-On Saturday, April 14th, Lizz participated in the Women In Tech Summit - Northeast.
+On Saturday, April 14th, 2018, Lizz participated in the Women In Tech Summit - Northeast at the Philadelphia Science History Institute.
 Lizz gave her original talk, "3D Tech and Consumerism; Shaping the Face of Fashion" at the Science History Institute in Philadelphia.
 This talk looks at how the fashion industry is beginning to make its shift towards 3D and why the consumer is at the heart of this movement.

 Lizz was also engaged in a panel discussion with four other women in technology based careers around the topic of, "Tech careers for now and the future - Technology does not stand still and neither should you."

 The summit was attended by over 500 women involved in technology-based occupations.